-Development’s core values and principles of the Office of Philanthropy and Alumni Relations reflect our mission to advance human health while honoring the tradition of visionary philanthropy that brought Baylor College of Medicine to Houston in 1943 to establish the Texas Medical Center.
+The core values and principles of the Office of Philanthropy and Alumni Relations reflect our mission to advance human health while honoring the tradition of visionary philanthropy that brought Baylor College of Medicine to Houston in 1943 to establish the Texas Medical Center.
 Our century-old legacy of community support has inspired generations of physicians, scientists and trainees to stand as leaders in discovery, pursuing excellence in every endeavor.
 The relationships we build with donors, faculty and colleagues define the College’s future and are celebrated in our culture.

 Through our ethical standards and professional conduct, we strive daily to protect the trust of those who invest their time and resources in the institution.

 We are donor centered and committed to aligning donors’ philanthropic goals and interests with College priorities.

 We approach our work with a passion for our mission, optimism for our future and insights that are creative, entrepreneurial, and meaningful.

 We value and respect all who partner with us in this enterprise, recognizing individual strengths and focusing on team successes based on our shared vision.